singhianand23045/grhf-teko/PHASE2.md

 - User can select/deselect numbers while the timer state is "OPEN."
 - User may only select up to 6 numbers; the "Confirm Numbers" button activates only when all 6 are selected.
 - Confirming locks the selection until the next round or cycle.
-- After confirmation (or when timer is "CUT_OFF"), display the selected numbers in a lottery ticket.
+- After confirmation (or when timer is "CUT_OFF"), display the selected numbers in a confirmed set of numbers.

 ## Acceptance Criteria

-### Lottery Ticket Display
+### Confirmed Numbers Display

 - After confirming, the chosen numbers appear in a single horizontal line—no number is hidden, truncated, or scrollable on any device.
 - Numbers are immediately sorted in ascending order before display.